Kim-Macdonald/LineageUpdater/README.md

 And produced an output file that looks like: [date]_pangolin_lineages.csv

-1. Transfer the file (saved in pangolin-nf-v0.0-output directory, within the [MiSeqRunID] directory.
+1. Transfer the file (saved in pangolin-nf-v0.0-output directory, within the [MiSeqRunID] directory).

 ### Run LineageUpdater Script (on PC):